zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2017_bioinformatics_upsetr.md

 # Add things like "Best Paper Award at InfoVis 2099, selected out of 4000 submissions"
 award:

-doi: 10.1093/bioinformatics/btx364
-# The publisher URL - use only if no doi is available
-publisher:

 # Use if this paper is linked to an internal project.
 This will link to the project site
 # project: upset